 Important! • Some scripts change or purge the data in your database.
-If you are unsure whether you should use a particular script, consult CIMS Lab (see Contacting Technical Support on page 7-10).
+If you are unsure whether you should use a particular script, consult CIMS Lab.

 If you make changes to a script, make sure that you rename the file.
 Otherwise, the file will be overwritten when you upgrade to a new version of CIMS Server.